THE EVIDENCE www.evidencejournals.com

 Introduction

 The prevalence of obesity among African American Women (AAW) in the United States (U.S.) is higher than any other racial and ethnic group with a reported prevalence of 57.1% of obesity among AAW per estimates provided in 2017.
-Over the past few decades, the highest increase in rates of obesity was among middle-aged AAW in the U.S [1-5].
+Over the past few decades, the highest increase in rates of obesity was among middle-aged AAW in the U.S. [1-5].
 Moreover, the racial and ethnic disparities in obesity are higher among low-income, less educated, and those who self-identify as AAW living in the southern part of the U.S. [3-6].
 With every 4 of 5 AAW being overweight or obese as opposed to other racial groups in the U.S., obesity-related illnesses and associated healthcare costs have been rising in this group [4-7].
 There is a continuous need for effective interventions that can help reduce obesity with much focus on improving diet and physical activity practices among AAW.

 Public health scholars and practitioners must continue to identify factors (e.g. cultural factors, behavioral factors, and lifestyle factors) that can effectively reduce obesity among AAW.
 Of these factors, behavior change is critical for health education and health promotion among AAW [8,9].
 The transtheoretical model (TTM) is one of the most commonly used methods for behavior modeling (with previous studies utilizing TTM in AAW) [10-12].
 The TTM is based on the premise that behavior change is a process and people are at different Stages of Change (SOC) and readiness regarding healthy behaviors [9-11].
 The SOC (used interchangeably with readiness to change), consists of five stages as one changes health behavior (i.e. pre-contemplation, contemplation, preparation, action, and the maintenance stage) [9-13].
 Studies suggest that AAW are ready to change their diet and exercise patterns and SOC is associated with behavior change and nutrition intake or physical activity among AAW [8,11,13,14] However, there is limited data on the association of SOC and obesity (i.e. body mass index [BMI]) among AAW.
 For instance, one can hypothesize that the BMI of AAW who are in active and maintenance SOC for practicing healthier dietary habits and physical activity will be lower compared to AAW who are not in these SOC, few empirical studies report on this association [13,14].